visgl/react-map-gl/docs/get-started/mapbox-tokens.md

 It is possible to use the map component without the Mapbox service, if you use another tile source (for example, if you host your own map tiles).
 Note that this is no longer allowed using mapbox-gl v2.0 and above.
 The options are:

 - Stay on `mapbox-gl@1.x`. react-map-gl plans to continue supporting this release in the foreseeable future, however, this version will not include any of the latest features of the map renderer, nor get any future updates from Mapbox.
 - Use a community fork of mapbox-gl, for example [maplibre-gl](https://www.npmjs.com/package/maplibre-gl).
-See [using with a mapbox-gl fork](./get-started.md#using-with-a-mapbox-gl-fork) for how to configure your project.
+See [Get Started](./get-started.md) for how to configure your project.

 To use your own map service, you will need a custom Mapbox GL style that points to your own [vector tile source](https://www.mapbox.com/mapbox-gl-js/style-spec/), and pass it to `Map` using the `mapStyle` prop.
 This custom style must match the schema of your tile source.